spinto88/MediaSharingIndex/README.md

 - *MediaSharingIndex_and_SentimentBias.ipynb* compares the MSI and the SentimentBias of the media outlets, reproducing Figure 5 of the paper.

 - *MSI_and_IV_per_community.ipynb* shows the distribution of MSI and IV per community of the retweet graph, information shown in Figure 6 of the paper.
+Community detection was made with *scripts/retweet_network_communities.py*.

-- *EchoChambersVisualization.ipynb* reproduces Figure 7 of the paper, taking precomputed averages data by *echo_chambers_matrix.py*
+- *EchoChambersVisualization.ipynb* reproduces Figure 7 of the paper, taking precomputed averages data by *scripts/echo_chambers_matrix.py*